groutoutlook/minifyCpp/README.md

 - minify-C is meant for minimizing a single source C file.
 It will not work with C++.
 - While minify-C can properly handle includes, there is currently no support for multi-file minimization.
-- If you define macros in your main file, minify-C may not work properly (try examples/macros/main.c to see why)